symverse-lab/V3/docs/SymID-spec.md

 SymID is:

 - cryptographic,
-- deterministic under ChainID and key context,
+- deterministic under Version, ChainID, and public-key-hash composition,
-- used in account and transaction validation,
+- used in blockchain account and transaction processing,
-- not user-selected.
+- not user-selected,
+- the underlying unique account key.

 ---